Rydalmere, NSW 2116 — Servicing all Sydney suburbs

 3. What’s revealed when the job starts.
 Honest plumbers will always quote the known scope and tell you if the hidden portion looks riskier once the wall is open.

 For anything bigger than a single-tap repair, ask for a written fixed-price quote before the work starts.
-In NSW any domestic plumbing work over $5,000 legally requires a written contract; over $20,000 requires home warranty insurance.
-Insist on a breakdown of labour, materials and a clear scope of what is and isn’t included (e.g. “excludes making good of tiled walls”).
+In NSW any domestic plumbing work over a set threshold legally requires a written contract; larger jobs require home warranty insurance.
+Insist on a breakdown of labour, materials and a clear scope of what is and isn’t included (for example “excludes making good of tiled walls”).

 Red flags that should make you get a second quote